 Shiatsu massage therapy uses techniques similar to those found in other treatment methods such as osteopathy, lymphatic drainage and physiotherapy.
 However, Shiatsu practitioners attribute physical health conditions and diseases to blockages and imbalances in the energy flow throughout the body, which differentiates its diagnosis and treatment from other massage therapy modalities.

 Shiatsu works to improve overall health by affecting the internal energy system.
 Therapy often results in increased range of motion and improved coordination.
 Used as either a primary or complementary therapy, Shiatsu combines assisted-stretching techniques and acupressure to restore muscle and bone structure.

 AMC’s Massage Therapy program offers a specialization in Shiatsu, which enables students to develop experience working with a range of techniques within Asian systems of medicine.
 Students complete courses in Shiatsu, Swedish and medical massage.
 Graduates of the program receive both a Shiatsu Certification and a Massage Therapy Diploma.

-For information about AMC’s Oriental Medicine and Massage Therapy programs you can email our admissions department.
+For information about AMC’s Massage Therapy programs you can email our admissions department.